eltociear/powerbi-docs.fr-fr/powerbi-docs/report-server/rendering-extension-support.md

 Customization of the product voids this conformance statement from Microsoft.
 Please consult with Assistive Technology (AT) vendors for compatibility specifications of specific AT products.

-This document is for informational purposes only.
+Ce document est fourni à titre d’information uniquement.
 MICROSOFT MAKES NO WARRANTIES, EXPRESS OR IMPLIED, IN THIS DOCUMENT.

 ## <a name="next-steps"></a>Étapes suivantes